favonia/cloudflare-ddns/docs/designs/features/local-iface-multi-address.markdown

 # Design Note: `local.iface` Multi-Address Handling

+Read when: changing `local.iface` detection or reconciliation semantics for multiple addresses.

+Defines: the contract for `local.iface` when one interface yields multiple target addresses.

+Does not define: behavior for other providers or Cloudflare API payload details.

 `local.iface:<IFACE>` detects and manages all global unicast addresses per IP family.
 It no longer selects only one address.

 ## Goal